 A few common issues are reported when trying to run Dallinger.
-Always run with the -verbose flag for full logs ps -ef | grep -E "python|gunicorn"
+Always run with the -verbose flag for full logs

 1.13.1 Python Processes Kept Alive

 Sometimes when trying to run experiments consecutively in Debug mode, a straggling process creates Server 500 errors.
 These are caused by background python processes and/or gunicorn workers.
 Filter for them using: